Asana Valuation Multiples

 Start Free Trial

-Asana Funding History
+Asana VC Funding History

 Before going public, Asana raised $175M in total equity funding, across 3 rounds.